Bill Cleator

 William Edward Cleator Sr. (May 25, 1927 – February 10, 1993) was an American politician from San Diego, California.
-He served on the City Council for six years including five months as acting mayor.
+He served on the San Diego City Council for six years including five months as acting mayor of San Diego.
 He was a Republican, although city positions are officially nonpartisan per California state law.

 Life and career

 Cleator was born in San Diego and served in the Navy.
 He was a successful industrialist, retiring as CEO of Tool Research Inc. in 1977.
 He then started Cleator Furniture, a custom office furniture manufacturing business in San Diego, with his nephew, Robert K. Cleator Jr.